-Al-milk is also a relationship between a person and a property that is recognised by shara', which makes him have special power over a property, so that he can take legal action against the property as long as there is no shara' obstacle.4 There are several opinions about ownership, including those put forward by fiqh scholars such as the opinion of Muhammad Musthafa Al-Syalabi, property rights are privileges that give exclusive control over an object, preventing others from using or taking action against it, and giving the owner the freedom to act directly on the object as long as it does not conflict with shara'.5
+Al-milk is also a relationship between a person and a property recognized by shara', which makes him have special power over a property, so that he can take legal action against the property as long as there is no shara' obstacle.
+There are several opinions about ownership, including those put forward by fiqh scholars such as the opinion of Muhammad Musthafa Al-Syalabi, property rights are privileges that provide exclusive control over an object, preventing others from using or taking action against it, and giving the owner the freedom to act directly on the object as long as it does not conflict with shara'.

-Another opinion expressed by scholars Wahbah Al-Zuhaily and Ahmad Al-Zarqa about ownership is that both emphasise the right to use the
+Another opinion expressed by scholars Wahbah Al-Zuhaily and Ahmad Al-Zarqa about ownership is that both emphasize the right to use the authority to the owner unless there are certain legal obstacles.
+As according to Al-Syatibi (w.790 H/1388 M) who is one of the important figures from the Maliki school of

-2 Fathurrahman Djamil, Islamic Economic Law: History, Theory, and Concepts (Jakarta: Sinar Grafika, 2023).
+&lt;sup>2 Fathurrahman Djamil, Islamic Economic Law: History, Theories, and Concepts (Jakarta: Sinar Grafika, 2023).

-3 Sarmiana Batubara, "Private and Public Relative Ownership (Al-Milkiyah Al-Muqayyadah) in Islamic Economics", Sharia Scientific Journal, Vol. 16, No. 2, 2017, p.
+&lt;sup>3 Sarmiana Batubara, "Private and Public Relative Ownership (Al-Milkiyah Al-Muqayyadah) in Islamic Economics", Sharia Scientific Journal, Vol. 16, No. 2, 2017, p.
 3. 3.

-4 Musthafa Ahmad al-Syalabi, Al-Madhal fi Ta'rif bil-Fiqh Islami waqawa'id al Milkiyah wal Uqud Fih, (Egypt: Darul Ta'rif, Volume II, 1960), pp. 16.
+&lt;sup>4 Musthafa Ahmad al-Syalabi, Al-Madhal fi Ta'rif bil-Fiqh Islami waqawa'id al Milkiyah wal Uqud Fih, (Egypt: Darul Ta'rif, Volume II, 1960), pp. 16.

-5 Yusnedi Achmad, Legal Aspects in Economics (Yogyakarta: Deepublish, 2015).
+&lt;sup>5 Yusnedi Achmad, Legal Aspects in Economics (Yogyakarta: Deepublish, 2015).